 This is the current that passes through the transistors collector.

-It is determined by the transistors current gain (hFE), a datasheet parameter, in relation to the base current (Ib).
+It is calculated by the transistors current gain (hFE) a datasheet settings in relation to the base current (Ib).

 Ic = hFE * Ib